woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Harry**: Are we too late for our dinner reservation?

-**Susan**: No,the restaurant will hold our table.
+**Susan**: No, the restaurant will hold our table.
 I know the owner very well.
 I eat there a lot.

 **Harry**: Do you know the phone number of the restaurant?
 I’d like to call home and leave the number with the baby-sitter.

 **Susan**: Sure.
 The number is... five five five... seventeen twenty.

-**Harry**: May I use the Phone?
-Five five five...one seven two oh, Hello?
+**Harry**: May I use the phone?
+Five five five... one seven two oh.
+Hello?
 Hi, Michelle.
 It’s Daddy.
 Can I speak to Betty?
-I want to leave the phone number of the restaurant....
+I want to leave the phone number of the restaurant...
 Hi, Betty.
-I’ll be at five five five...seventeen twenty.
+I’ll be at five five five... seventeen twenty.
 OK.
 Thanks.
 See you later.
 Well, that’s done.
 Shall we go?

 **Susan**: I’m ready.
 See you later, Marilyn.